In this blog we will be talking about the relation between human and dog and how a myth can be debunked by science.

 The dogs with an unsafe relation to their owner, continued being anxious and clingy even after their owner returned and showed stress related behavior.

-This study clearly shows how similar the connection is between dog and human and child and parents.
+This study clearly shows how similar the connection is between dogs and their human and a child and his/her parents.
 It is further supported by the way humans speak to dogs which has also been proven to be the exact same way parents speak to their children.
 We do this without even thinking about it.

 It is not only behavior wise that we treat children and dogs similarly.
 Physiologically, scientists have now found that you get the same Oxytocin boost from being with your dog as you do when you are with your child.
 (Read more about the effects of Oxytocin here)